About Nickel Alloys

 Nickel-based alloys are used in many applications where they are subjected to harsh environments at high temperatures.
 Nickel-chromium alloys or alloys that contain more than about 15% Cr are used to provide both oxidation and carburization resistance at temperatures exceeding 760°C.

-Nickel, Inconel ® 718, Inconel ® 625 and Nickel 600 offer superior corrosion resistance to a wide range of corrosion effects.
+Nickel, Inconel 718, Inconel 625 and Nickel 600 offer superior corrosion resistance to a wide range of corrosion effects.
 Nickel was found to have a profound effect on the thermal expansion of iron.
-Specialty alloys can be designed to have a very low thermal expansion or display uniform and predictable expansion over certain temperature ranges.
+Specialty alloys can be designed to have a very low thermal expansion, or to display uniform and predictable expansion over certain temperature ranges.
 The addition of cobalt to the nickel-iron matrix produces alloys with a low coefficient of expansion, a constant modulus of elasticity, and high strength.

-Several alloy systems based on nickel or containing high nickel contents are used in instruments and control equipment to measure and regulate electrical characteristics (resistance alloys) or are used in furnaces and appliances to generate heat (heating alloys).
+Several alloy systems based on nickel, or containing high nickel content, are used in instruments and control equipment to measure and regulate electrical characteristics (resistance alloys).
+Others are used in furnaces and appliances to generate heat (heating alloys).